Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 You can also manually trigger a collection changed event by calling the `FireCollectionChange` method to notify the listeners, such as the bound data grid.
 If any listener code needs to know if a collection change event is currently in progress, they can check the data list object's `CollectionChangeFiring` flag.

 Some methods, such as `InsertAsync` and `RemoveRows` allow you to suppress the collection notification, to prevent other listeners from interfering with the caller's logic.
-In this case they can manually call the `FireCollectionChange` later, if desired.
+In this case, they can manually call the `FireCollectionChange` later, if desired.

 ### Modification tracking